esm7/obsidian-map-view/README.md

 ### 4.0.0

--   Routing
--   GPS support
--   Issues with presets and the default preset (https://github.com/esm7/obsidian-map-view/issues/175)
--   Fix to blank or malformed inline geolocations throwing exceptions (https://github.com/esm7/obsidian-map-view/issues/172)
--   Fixed issues with Map View trying to process non-Markdown files in the vault (https://github.com/esm7/obsidian-map-view/issues/181)
--   Lock controls in embeds
+-   **GPS support** (to some extent!)
+    - Map View now supports a companion app that can help receive a precise location and use it in the map or within your notes.
+    - This is experimental and will not work smoothly for everyone right away.
+    - See [here](#gps-location-support) for more details.
+-   Routing: when right-clicking the map you now have a "mark as routing source", and once such a source is marked, you can launch an external tool for driving directions or ETAs (by default Google Maps) for various destinations.
+This is really useful for assessing distances or travel times in trip planning.
+-   Embedded maps now have a 'lock' control that disables accidental changes to the map (https://github.com/esm7/obsidian-map-view/issues/178).
--   Added a not-fully-baked `autoFit` flag, with no proper UI yet.
+-   Added a not-fully-baked `autoFit` flag, with no proper UI yet (https://github.com/esm7/obsidian-map-view/issues/171).
+See [here](#advanced-additional-options) for details.
 -   The `linkedto:` query operator now actually resolves Obsidian links instead of doing textual comparison (https://github.com/esm7/obsidian-map-view/issues/162).
     -   Note: this might break existing queries that counted on it to work on text comparison rather than an actual note path.
+-   Fixed various major issues with presets (https://github.com/esm7/obsidian-map-view/issues/175).
+-   Fix to blank or malformed inline geolocations throwing exceptions when opening notes (https://github.com/esm7/obsidian-map-view/issues/172).
+-   Fixed issues with Map View trying to process non-Markdown files in the vault (https://github.com/esm7/obsidian-map-view/issues/181).
 -   The "open in last-used pane" setting now respects pinned panes (https://github.com/esm7/obsidian-map-view/issues/134).

 ### 3.1.1